← Return to Database

 Dislikes

-Violence, wasting money, 5G radiation, Being yelled at, Turbulence.
+Violent people, wasting money, 5G signals, Vaccines, Being yelled at, Turbulence.

 Operational History

 All three are (or were) soldiers belonging to the Russian Aerospace Forces.
-They belong to the same unit and crew the Mi-24P-2M "Hind-E" attack helicopter.
+They belonged to the same unit and crewed the Mi-24P-2M "Hind-E" combat helicopter.
+Usually, Dmitry served as the pilot, Alexei as the gunner, and Isaac as the flight engineer (as well as handling maintenance and odd jobs).

-Dmitry and Alexei's father was once a pilot in the Soviet and then Russian Air Forces, and since childhood, the two dreamed of becoming pilots like their father.
-One day, when they were in middle school, their father took them to an air show.
-What caught their eye was the Mi-24, the very aircraft they would later fly.
+Dmitry and Alexei's father was once a pilot in the Soviet and Russian Air Forces, and the two dreamed of becoming pilots like their father from a young age.
+One day, when they were in middle school, their father took them to an air show where the Mi-24—the aircraft they would later fly—caught their eye.
 The moment they saw it, their eyes widened.
-Dmitry, who until then had hated studying, fooled around, and was a delinquent, suddenly began to focus on his studies, eventually improving enough to stand shoulder-to-shoulder with Alexei.
+Dmitry, who had previously hated studying, goofed off, and had behavioral issues, suddenly began to focus on his academics, eventually improving enough to stand shoulder-to-shoulder with Alexei.

-After that, they both entered military academy at a young age, graduated with extremely outstanding results, and subsequently achieved the rank of Captain while still in their early 20s.
-This was an extremely rapid promotion, and rumors flew that their high-ranking father might have been involved.
+Afterward, the two entered the military academy together at a young age, graduated with extremely outstanding grades, and subsequently achieved the rank of Captain in their early 20s.
+This was an exceptionally rapid promotion speed, sparking rumors that their high-ranking father might have been involved.
 In any case, they had achieved their long-held dream.

 Now, as for Isaac, he was an extremely ordinary Russian.
-He lost his parents in an accident right after he was born and was sent to live with his maternal grandmother along with his older brother, where he was raised with plenty of love.
-However, the family was poor, and when his brother fell critically ill, the situation became desperate.
-Needing money at all costs, Isaac saw a recruitment poster and immediately ran to the recruitment center.
-After enlisting, he endured the harsh military life, becoming a mechanic and eventually a flight engineer.
-He was on the verge of becoming a pilot and earning enough to support his family.
+Having lost his parents in an accident immediately after birth, he was placed in his maternal grandmother's home along with his older brother and raised with plenty of love.
+However, the family was poor, and when his brother contracted a serious illness, the situation worsened.
+Needing money by any means necessary, he rushed to the recruitment center the moment he saw a poster calling for military enlistment.
+After enlisting, he somehow endured military life, became a mechanic, and then a flight engineer, reaching a point where he was just a little short of becoming a pilot and supporting his family.

 Relationships & Group Dynamics